Hundreds rally, march against Trump for a second night in New Orleans

 -

-Protestors stopped briefly at Canal and Carondelet streets during an anti-Trump march Nov.
+Protestors stopped briefly on Canal Street during an anti-Trump march Nov.
 10.

 Jaleel, a Muslim man, joined the protest after seeing the previous night's event.
 "This is a march that represents love and unity," he said.
 "We have to hold tight to each other ...
 We will survive.
 We are Americans."